Anisotropic Keldysh interaction: Introduction

 \section{Introduction}

-The important role played by the dielectric screening in determining excitonic properties of various two-dimensional semiconductor heterostructures has been the subject of numerous investigations over the last several decades (for recent studies see, for example, \cite{Cudazzo2010,Cudazzo2011, Chernikov2014,Low2014, Wang2015,Chaves2015, Latini2015, Pedersen2016,Trolle2017,Hichri2017,Falko2017a,Falko2017b, Cavalcante2018}).
-A particularly interesting direction of current experimental research involves perovskite chalcogenide films whose in-plane dielectric anisotropy gives rise to some rather unusual optical behavior \cite{Niu2018a,Niu2018b}.
-Past theoretical work on two-dimensional dielectric screening involved various {\it ab initio} calculations \cite{Cudazzo2010,Cudazzo2011}, the use of the nonlinear Thomas-Fermi model \cite{Low2014}, \cite{Latini2015}, the modified Mott-Wannier approach \cite{Pedersen2016}, the transfer matrix method \cite{Cavalcante2018}, as well as various approaches based on effective mass approximation \cite{Chaves2015,Hichri2017}, Here we pursue what is likely the simplest possibility --- generalization to anisotropic films of classic calculations by Rytova \cite{Rytova1967} and Keldysh \cite{Keldysh1979, Keldysh1997}.
+The important role played by the dielectric screening in determining excitonic properties of various two-dimensional semiconductor heterostructures has been the subject of numerous investigations over the last several decades (for recent studies see, for example, \cite{cudazzo2010strong,cudazzo2011dielectric, chernikov2014exciton,low2014plasmons, wang2015highly,chaves2015anisotropic,latini2015excitons,pedersen2016exciton, trolle2017model,hichri2017dielectric,szyniszewski2017binding,mostaani2017diffusion, cavalcante2018electrostatics}).
+A particularly interesting direction of current experimental research involves perovskite chalcogenide films whose in-plane dielectric anisotropy gives rise to some rather unusual optical behavior \cite{niu2018giant,niu2018mid}.
+Past theoretical work on two-dimensional dielectric screening involved various {\it ab initio} calculations \cite{cudazzo2010strong,cudazzo2011dielectric}, the use of the nonlinear Thomas-Fermi model \cite{low2014plasmons}, \cite{latini2015excitons}, the modified Mott-Wannier approach \cite{pedersen2016exciton}, the transfer matrix method \cite{cavalcante2018electrostatics}, as well as various approaches based on effective mass approximation \cite{chaves2015anisotropic,hichri2017dielectric}, Here we pursue what is likely the simplest possibility --- generalization to anisotropic films of classic calculations by Rytova \cite{Rytova1967} and Keldysh \cite{keldysh1979coulomb, keldysh1997excitons}.
 The motivation for this approach is rather obvious: we want to get a better sense of how the famous {\it isotropic} form of screened electrostatic interaction energy, \BEq V(\rho)=(\pi q q'/\epsilon d) [H_0(\rho/\rho_0)-Y_0(\rho/\rho_0)], \EEq is modified under the minimal number of microscopic assumptions.
-In what follows, we bring our analytical calculation to its logical conclusion in the {\it weakly} anisotropic case only.
+In what follows, we provide the general expression for the Fourier image of the anisotropic potential in momentum space, and analytically work out in real space the {\it weakly} anisotropic case only.
 Interested readers are invited to improve on that calculation by exploring the {\it strongly} anisotropic scenario.